 However, it was Andy’s privilege to become a Christian at a young age (through the local church and a Christian Summer camp), and his faith remained firm even through his teenage years.

 He met Sue his wife at Law College in a post graduate year.
-They have been married over 25 years and have three daughters!
+They have been married for nearly 30 years and have three daughters!
 After a career in law, Andy trained for the Anglican ministry in Oxford and became an assistant minister in an Anglican parish in Cheltenham.

 In 2011, I became aware of Mariners church and the fact that it had a vacancy for a Minister.